 I hope you enjoy this recipe for Nana's Peanut Butter Banana Bread.
 The recipe makes four small loaves.
 It's a great holiday gift for friends or family that can't have gluten and dairy!

 Note: If you CAN have gluten, keep scrolling to see the original recipe that uses regular flour.

 - 1 cup brown sugar

-- 3/4 cup crunchy peanut butter, Smucker’s Natural brand (Other brands not oily enough)
+- ¾ cup crunchy peanut butter, Smucker’s Natural brand Other brands are not oily enough

 - 3 eggs, well beaten

 - 1 ¼ cups gluten free flour I used "1 to 1 Bob’s Red Mill"

 - 1 ½ teaspoons baking powder